ordina-jworks/ordina-jworks.github.io/_posts/2016-09-12-Microservices-Dashboard-1.0.1.md

 <img class="center-block" alt="Architecture" src="/img/microservices-dashboard/architecture.png" width="50%">

-The dashboard currently consists out of an AngularJS 1.x application which speaks over HTTP to a Spring Boot application.
+The dashboard currently consists out of an AngularJS 1.x application which communicates over HTTP to a Spring Boot application.
 The frontend uses D3.js to visualise the nodes in the four columns.
 We are currently in the process of completely rebuilding the frontend stack.
 Next version will be running on Angular 2, Typescript and EcmaScript 6.